PiMaker/pimaker.github.io/_texts/rvc1.md

 For debugging purposes, and later on also actual data extraction, we need a way to communicate values from our shader to the user.
 And ideally not just the enduser, but also Udon, where we can further process the data on the CPU.
 Udon does not expose `Graphics.Blit`, which is the usual Unity way of reading shader output to the CPU, so we need some trickery again.

 The only way currently to get pixel data from a shader into Udon is via the `OnPostRender` callback.
 If the behaviour is on a `Camera` object, this will be called once per frame.
 Within it, `Buffer.ReadPixels` can be used to retrieve the actual pixel data into a Read/Write enabled static `Texture2D` object.
 The individual pixels can then be accessed as `Color` structs.
-But not so fast, a Unity `Color` contains four float values at 8-bit precision, and alpha is premultiplied - so simply reading in our state/RAM texture which uses Integer-Format with 128 bpp is out of the question.
+But not so fast, a Unity `Color` contains four float values at 8-bit precision, and alpha is premultiplied - so simply reading our state/RAM texture which uses Integer-Format with 128 bpp is out of the question.

 Instead, we write a secondary shader, a "helper" shader if you so will, that stretches the state texture (and only the state part, not the entire RAM) onto a seperate, floating-point enabled texture 6-times the width (and only using the 3 base color channels).
 Doing some "clever" floating-point math and bit-twiddling allows us to finally recover the original value.